coda1997/TimeSync/README.md

 ### Install

-No install, just download the latest version [TimeSync.zip](https://github.com/coda1997/TimeSync/releases) in the [release page](https://github.com/coda1997/TimeSync/releases)
+No installing, just download the latest version [TimeSync.zip](https://github.com/coda1997/TimeSync/releases) in the [release page](https://github.com/coda1997/TimeSync/releases)

 Unzipping, then running it.